 - If you are installing the Russian version of the BMC Remedy ITSM applications, ensure that you are using a non-Unicode database.
 The installed Russian version does not support Unicode, and it cannot coexist with other installed language versions, with the exception of the English version.

 LANGenvironment variable for the locale you will be using:

 - Ensure that you have installed the UTF-8 locales in which you plan to run BMC Remedy AR System programs.

-- Ensure that you use the correct spelling and capitalization for your particular system (for example, on Solaris, you might enter en_US.UTF-8 ).
+- Ensure that you use the correct spelling and capitalization for your particular system.
 To find the locales that correspond to the language you want to use, use the

 locale -acommand.
 See your UNIX system documentation for information about locale settings.

 - To set the locale of the installation, the server installation script uses the

 locale of the shell it is run from.